Welcome to Heqing Huang’s homepage!

 I am an assistant professor at the Department of Computer Science, City University of Hong Kong!
 Previously, I was a postdoc research fellow in the AST Lab at ETH Zurich, advised by Prof. Zhendong Su.
 I am also fortunate to obtain my Ph.D. supervised by Prof. Charles Zhang at the Hong Kong University of Science and Technology.
 My research focuses on software security, especially leveraging program analysis techniques to ensure software security rigorously.
 Specifically, my research takes advantage of both static and dynamic program analysis techniques as complements to address deficiency problems in existing vulnerability detection methods, such as fuzzing (S&P’20, 22, 24ab, TDSC’23, FSE’21, ISSTA 21), symbolic analysis (ISSTA’20, OOPSLA’21, ASPLOS’24a, ASPLOS’25), and memory sanitization (ASPLOS’24b).

-I am serving as the PC for CCS 2024, ISSTA 2025, as well as co-chairing SPLASH 2025 and SETTA 2024.
+I am serving as the PC for CCS 2025, ISSTA 2025, as well as co-chairing SPLASH 2025.
 Look forward to seeing your submission!

 NEWS!